-Today i made a full IKEA bag of shopping in Biedronka for 170 PLN.
-We are 3 people in the house and if i don't make a mistake we pay around 300 PLN per week.
-So consider to need around 900 PLN per month.
+Today I made a full IKEA bag of shopping in Biedronka for 170 PLN.
+We are 3 people in the house and if I don't make a mistake we pay around 300 PLN per week.
+So consider needing around 900 PLN per month.

 But if you are staying in a shared apartment, you will probably split some of the expenses.
 So it might be even cheaper.
 Biedronka is considered to be a cheap place for shopping in Warsaw.

 We are paying for 2 mobile numbers and unlimited mobile data 100 PLN per month.
 You can consider a good package for Mobile, Internet, and TV to be around 200 PLN per month.

 Again if you stay in a shared apartment, this cost can be much lower and even included in the price.
 In this case, you might have only 50 PLN per month for a mobile phone.